 When building and owning a private practice, you have the control and the ability to steer the practice in the direction you want.
-There is a lot to be said for that amount of control.
+There is a lot to be said for that amount of control whether you are an MBBS doctor or a medical assistant (see medical assistant programs here).
 However, it does come with challenges.
 The following will discuss aspects of starting your own practice and inform you of common missteps.

 There is no time like the present, don’t delay!